Our Standard Poodle puppies nurse from their mother

 As poodle puppies grow, so too do their appetites.

-~ There should always be kibble left in the dish at the end of 20 minutes ~
+If your puppy consistently finishes all of the food offered during the feeding time, increase the amount of food, just removing the contents after 20 minutes. ~ There should always be kibble left in the dish at the end of 20 minutes ~

 If there is no kibble left over then you need to give more food.
 Growing puppies can eat what seems to be a phenomenal amount.